 - Shareholders can be of two types- equity shareholders and preferential shareholders.
 On the other hand, stakeholders can be of two types- internal stakeholders and external stakeholders.
-Internal stakeholders can be further classified into shareholders, managers, employees, directors, and trade unions whereas External stakeholders can be classified into suppliers, creditors, government institutions and its agencies, society, customers, competitors, advisors, consultants, suppliers, vendors, etc.
+Internal stakeholders can be further classified into shareholders, managers, employees, directors, and trade unions, whereas External stakeholders can be classified into suppliers, creditors, government institutions and their agencies, society, customers, competitors, advisors, consultants, suppliers, vendors, etc.

-- Shareholders focus highly on Return on Investment (ROI) whereas Stakeholders focus on the financial wellbeing of an entity.
+- Shareholders focus highly on Return on Investment (ROI), whereas Stakeholders focus on an entity’s financial well-being.

 - An entity that is limited by shares can have shareholders.
-On the other hand, stakeholders are required in each and every company irrespective of its size and such other factors.
+On the other hand, stakeholders are required in each company irrespective of its size and other factors.

 - Shareholders are a type of stockholders.
 Therefore, it is true to say that all shareholders are stockholders while all stockholders are not shareholders.

-- Shareholders are more concerned about the short-term success of an entity whereas stockholders focus on the long-term success of an entity.
+- Shareholders are more concerned about the short-term success of an entity, whereas stockholders focus on an entity’s long-term success.